Shimura correspondence for level $p^2$ and the central values of $L$-series II: Quaternion algebras, bilateral ideals and special points

 We remark that $\M(\O)$ has a natural integral structure as the free $\ZZ$-module spanned by $\I(\O)$ which is quite important; the height pairing and the Hecke operators are defined over $\ZZ$.
 However, the eigenvectors may not be defined over $\ZZ$, but only over a totally real number field.
 For our purposes, using $\RR$ as the field of coefficients will suffice.

 The left $\O$-ideal $\id{a}$ is \emph{bilateral} if its right order is also $\O$.
 The set of bilateral $\O$-ideals forms a group under ideal multiplication.
-This group contains $\Q^\times$ in its center, hence we can consider it modulo $\Q^\times$-equivalence, namely two bilateral ideals $\id{a}$ and $\id{b}$ are $\Q^\times$-equivalent if $\id{a}=\id{b}x$ with $x\in\Q^\times$.
+This group contains the principal ideals generated by non-zero rational elements, which we denote by $\Q^\times$, in its center, so we can consider bilateral $\O$-ideals modulo $\Q^\times$-equivalence, namely two bilateral ideals $\id{a}$ and $\id{b}$ are $\Q^\times$-equivalent if $\id{a}=\id{b}x$ with $x\in\Q^\times$.
 The group of bilateral $\O$-ideals modulo $\Q^\times$-equivalence acts on $\M(\O)$ by left multiplication on the basis elements.
 We denote $W_\id{m}$ the operator corresponding to the bilateral $\O$-ideal $\id{m}$.

 \begin{remark} Note that this action commutes with the action of $\HeckeRing_0$.
 Furthermore, these operators are unitary; hence, those of order $2$ are self-adjoint.
 On the other hand, the group of bilateral $\O$-ideals modulo $\Q^\times$ needs not to be commutative (see Section~\ref{section:Ot}). \end{remark}